 Context

-This document will describe and explain how the received messages will be consumed and processed and gives a view of PWD responses.
+This document will describe and explain how the received messages will be consumed and processed and gives a view of PowerCard responses.
 All the checks done within PowerCARD will be exposed at this document.

 SmartBox Financial messages

 In the below diagram we describe how PowerCARD will process when Drop, Removal, Verification and Demand message received.